ENTERING CANADA WITH A DWI

 While doing an application for rehabilitation isn't necessarily easy, the process and rules around it are straightforward.
 Perhaps what is more important is how you do your application.
 The wording you use will be an important aspect of getting your application approved.

 The other major issue that causes delays in the processing of the applications is completeness - or lack thereof.
-Many applications submitted do not have all the necessary paperwork needed by the Canadian Government to assess your eligibility and therefore, cannot be processed.
+Many applications submitted do not have all the necessary paperwork needed by the Canadian Government to assess your eligibility and therefore, cannot be processed quickly, they may email for more information/clarification.

-You can not apply for criminal rehabilitation until 5 years have passed since the end of the sentence that was imposed.
-If less than five years have passed, you can fill out the form and check “For Information Only.”
-An officer will decide if you can get special permission to come to Canada temporarily.
+You can not apply for criminal rehabilitation until 5 years have passed since the end of the most recent sentence that was imposed.
+If less than five years have passed, you can fill out the form and check “For Information Only.”, but if you are not eligible, you will not be granted rehabilitation they will take your processing fee and an officer may decide if you can get special permission to come to Canada temporarily.

-Deemed Rehabilitation: In some instances, if you have one misdemeanor DWI, and 10 years have passed since the end of the sentence and there are no other offenses on your record, you could be "deemed" rehabilitated and get in under those rules.
-This means you don't need to get a permit to enter Canada because of the length of time that has passed since the offense occurred.
+Deemed Rehabilitation: In some instances, if you have only one conviction and 10 years have passed since the end of the sentence and there are no other offences on your record, you could be "deemed" rehabilitated and granted entry under those rules.
+This means you don't need to get a permit to enter Canada because of the length of time that has passed since the offence occurred.
 Learn more about deemed rehabilitation here.

-But this applies only if you have one offense with no complicating factors i.e. jail time involved, someone was injured etc. The decision to grant you "deemed" rehabilitation is still up to the Officer at the Border and they are not required to do it, it is at the Officer's discretion.
+But this applies only if you have one offense with no complicating factors i.e. jail time involved, someone was injured etc. The decision to grant you "deemed" rehabilitation is still up to the Officer at the Border and is based on how the conviction is equated and whether it falls under Serious Criminality or just Criminality.

 Download Link: Application for Rehabilitation for Persons Who Are Inadmissible to Canada Because of Past Criminal Activity